 Dyrenes Alliance at Plant Based Expo 2022

-Dyrenes Alliance members talk to passersby at the Plant Based Expo
+members from Dyrenes Alliance talk to passersby at Plant Based Expo

-The fair was not a presentation on the conditions of animals, but Casper and the Monopoly (Casper Christiansen, Vicki Berlin, Thomas Erex and Søren Bregendal) were able to empathetically articulate that the primary reason for veganism is - morality and animal ethics.
-Ulrich Kern-Hansen from Organic Plant Protein highlighted for his presentation on Sunday a problem I find highly relevant: that the sale of legumes has remained largely unchanged over the last three years.
+The expo wasn’t about animal conditions per se, but Casper and the panel (Casper Christiansen, Vicki Berlin, Thomas Erex, and Søren Bregendal) powerfully articulated that the core reason for veganism is moral and animal ethics.
+Ulrich Kern-Hansen from Organic Plant Protein highlighted a critical issue on Sunday: legume sales have barely increased in the last three years.

-That vegan options are greatest outside Denmark therefore makes good sense.
-It is simply difficult to sell vegan products to Danish consumers.
+That the vegan markets are bigger outside Denmark makes sense.
+It’s simply tough to sell vegan products to Danish consumers.

 Previous